 A typical warehouse has several entrances.
 The main doors open to the main street or a courtyard and should be able to accommodate wagons.
-Side entrances for the central area and the office area are common.
-A proper sinister warehouse also has a trapdoor to the sewers and hatches to the roof.
-Careful climbers may use the hatches to enter the building.
+Side entrances to both the storage area and the office area are common.
+Often the warehouse has a trapdoor to the sewers and hatches to the roof.
+Careful climbers may use the hatches and railings to enter the building, while anyone exploring the sewers may find a way up.

 d10 Random Trade Goods